YifeiQuant/ig-corporate-bond-valuation/README.md

 Right now comp selection is just a simple rules-based score.

-A suggestion I got while discussing this project, and not something I had originally planned myself, was to try an unsupervised ML approach for comp selection, maybe clustering or nearest neighbors.
+A suggestion I got while discussing this project, and not something I had originally planned myself, was to try an unsupervised ML approach for comp selection.
 I liked that idea because bond universes can vary a lot in size and I usually would not have labeled examples of what counts as a "good comp."

 Along the same lines, I would only reach for something like LightGBM if I actually had labeled comp-quality data, like trader-selected peers or some historical measure of which comps gave the best pricing support.
-Without that kind of label set, clustering feels like the more natural place for me to start.
+Without that kind of label set, LightGBM would not make sense at all.

 ## Overview
 This repo is a small pricing exercise for USD investment-grade corporate bonds.